 - Sun Shared Visualization/GPU server: 16 2.8GHz Proc 128GB RAM

 - GPU Computing Server: 6 M2080 GPU, 12 2.4 GHz Proc 32 GB RAM

 - Mac Pro: 12 2.66 GHz Proc, 32GB RAM, Dual 27in Display

 - 3D Printing - is available on our large-scale, high-resolution Stratasys J750 PolyJet printer or our Fortus 450mc FDM printer.
-Services are offered through the UTHealth Nano 3D Printing Service Center located within the IMM.
+Services are offered through the UTHealth 3D Printing Service Center located within the IMM.

 - Aptamer Targeting - we have developed, and continue to develop, novel aptamers and aptamer techniques to target proteins or small molecules of interest, such as proteins highly expressed on the surface of cancers.
 Through collaborations aptamers and aptamer selection technologies are made available to our faculty and to outside institutions for targeted delivery of nanoparticles and multi-stage vectors to tumors.